KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 > What bifurcates is intelligence in expression.
 >
 > The Moon does not stand at a station.
-> The Moon names the inverse arc's function at cosmological scale.
+> The Moon names the inverse arc's function at cosmological scope.
 > The mirror-tree reflects without originating, and the Moon is its carrier.
 >
 > The framework is articulated, not dictated.